moveit/moveit.ros.org/documentation/contributing/continuous_integration/index.markdown

 ## Source Container

-Builds ontop of the CI image, contains a full MoveIt workspace downloaded and built to ``~/ws_moveit/src``.
+Builds on top of the CI image, contains a full MoveIt workspace downloaded and built to ``~/ws_moveit/src``.
 This container is useful for developers wanting to test or develop in a sandbox.

 ## Release Container

-Builds ontop of the CI image, the full debian-based install of MoveIt using ``apt``.
+Builds on top of the CI image, the full debian-based install of MoveIt using ``apt``.

 ## Experimental Container